esc/voodooconfig/README.rst

 -----------

 * Currently it kinda uses YAML as config-file syntax but that can be adapted.
-* There is no type-checking or parameter valudation.
+* There is no type-checking or parameter validation.
 * There is no way to declare required/optional options and any complex relationship between options, e.g. mutually exclusivity, can not be declared.